stefano-lupo/Information-Management/README.md

     - Eg inserting 2nd provider with safe account_id fk works (and it should) but others shouldnt
 4. ~~Providers must make element in category_provider_table~~
 5. ~~Default values for fields (Reviews / scores / helpfullness etc)~~
-6. Dont allow providers be in categories with parent = null as they are root categories (maybe)
+6. ~~Dont allow providers be in categories with parent = null as they are root categories (maybe)~~
-  - Only allow it if no other elements in the categories table has that as parent (1 level category)
+    - ~~Only allow it if no other elements in the categories table has that as parent (1 level category)~~
-7. ~~Only allow providers create offers in categories they are actually in~~
+7. ~~Only allow providers create offers / jobs in categories they are actually in~~
-    - ~~Only allow providers work in their categories etc. ~~
 8. Only allow portfolio entries for accounts who actually took part in that job, same for reviews - **no way of doing this at DB level**.
 9. ~~Make sure all dates are valid (start before end)!~~
 10. Only allow each account have one provider per category